 Drayvex narrowed his eyes, turning his body to fully face her, and relaxed his stance a fraction.
-He couldn’t see anything unusual or interesting about her — just a normal, plain human being.
+He couldn’t see anything unusual or interesting, about her — just a normal, plain human being.

-Just then, he noticed what was around her neck.
+Then he noticed what was around her neck.
 As he stared in growing revelation at the small trinket, everything clicked into place.

 It was a simple piece of silver jewellery, hanging on a worn, leather cord.
 The charm its self was unusually shaped.
-The main body was a crescent lying on its side, its points facing downward.
+The main body was a crescent lying on its side, points facing downward.
 Underneath that was a smaller crescent, and under that a crescent so small it looked like a pincer.
 There was a small blood red gem in the centre, and written along each pincer were inscriptions so old they were practically ancient.
 Demon inscriptions.
 Yes, Drayvex affirmed, smiling.
 This was exactly the kind of distraction he’d been looking for.

 The girl began to backtrack, Kaelor having given her the slip.
 Drayvex made a mental note to punish the worthless ingrate.
 If he'd wanted to be followed, he would have told someone he was leaving.

-Drayvex clenched his hands into tight fists then unclenched them, flexing his fingers as he vaguely studied the human-looking nails that now took their place.
+Drayvex clenched his hands into tight fists then unclenched them, flexing his fingers.
+He studied the human-looking nails that now took their place.
 Their black sheen was the only thing that gave away his disguise.
 As he let his tongue wander over a set of sharp teeth, he made a vow to himself then and there.
-That summon stone would belong to him and he would do whatever it took to have it in his possession.
+The summon stone would belong to him.
+And he would do whatever it took to possess it.

 Drayvex tracked the pulsing entity to a small building with a thatched roof.
-The sign hanging above the door read The Golden Spoke.
+The sign hanging above the door read ‘The Golden Spoke’.
 He scoffed as he stepped over the threshold.
 Humans were all the same.
-They were so predictable, with their habits and rituals all boiling down to one thing.
-They were weak.
-Their herd mentality made them all the same in his eyes, most too afraid stick out from one another for fear of being rejected.
+They were so predictable, with their habits and rituals, which all boiled down to one thing — they were weak.
+Their herd mentality made them all the same in his eyes, the majority too afraid stick out from one another for fear of rejection.
 This was going to be simple.

-She was sitting at a table by herself at the far corner of the room, tracing a finger round the rim of a full glass of amber liquid as she stared into space.
-Once again he found his eyes drawn down to the necklace dangling from around her neck.
+She was sitting at a table by herself near the far side of the room, tracing a finger around the rim of a full glass of amber liquid as she stared into space.
+Once again he found his eyes drawn down to the necklace dangling at her neck.
 It swayed gently as she fidgeted in her seat.